-9 picturesque little streets in Amsterdam Canal Belt.
-Full of quirky shops and wonderful eateries.
+9 picturesque little streets and the 4 main canals in Amsterdam World Heritage canal belt – Full of quirky shops and wonderful eateries

 Anne Frank huis